mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 [2018-11-26 21:32:59 +0000] [37] [INFO] Saving uploaded file "zestful-logo.png" to "/srv/demo-app/demo/uploads/zestful-logo.png"
 ```

 The easier way is to open the [StackDriver logging interface](https://console.cloud.google.com/logs/viewer) from the GCP console.
-There, you will find all of your logs in a slick web interface:
+There, you will find all of your logs in a slick web interface with built-in tools for searching and filtering:

-{% include image.html file="gcsfuse-logs.png" alt="Application logs in GCP's StackDriver interface" max_width="800px" class="img-border" img_link="true" fig_caption="GCP's StackDriver interface shows log output from the application." %}
+{% include image.html file="gcsfuse-logs.png" alt="App logs in GCP's StackDriver interface" max_width="800px" class="img-border" img_link="true" fig_caption="GCP's StackDriver interface shows log output from the app." %}

 # Pushing new releases

-This solution makes it very easy to push new releases.
+This architecture makes it very easy to push new releases.
 Any time you want to update the app or its dependencies, you can simply build a new image and push it to GCR:

 ```bash
 docker build --tag "$LOCAL_IMAGE_NAME" .